 Intellectual Property: The Bayh-Dole Act imposes the duty of disclosure upon a researcher who makes an invention in the course of federally funded research.
 Also, under the Intellectual Property policy, faculty, staff, and students are all required to disclose all inventions as well as the creation of those copyrightable works which could be reasonably expected to have commercial value.
 Grant recipients are thus expected to disclose any intellectual property developed as a part of the project to the Office of Research (see MTSU's IP Policy).

 Scholars' Week: Investigators who have received FRCAC funds are required to present their work during scholars' week in the form of an oral presentation.
-Scholars' week typically takes place in March of every year.
+Scholars Week takes place in the spring.
 Please see the university calendar for exact dates.